 Upper School

 We are committed to being an engaging, inclusive, and supportive community.
 We know and value one another and respect the contributions that each person brings to campus.
-Our rich and varied academic program prepares students for top-tier colleges and universities, while still allowing for a balanced experience—with room to explore and discover new interests.
+Located in Somerset County, our rich and varied academic high school program prepares students for top-tier colleges and universities, while still allowing for a balanced experience—with room to explore and discover new interests.

 Spring Unit Program